PadmarajBhat/Cloud/README.md

 Dataflow: pipe between data source to another eg. from stream to table
-automl: help u to build a ml model suited for the current req. dialog flow, vision nlp etc are prebuilt google model for ready to use purpose
+automl: help u to build a ml model suited for the current req. dialog flow, vision nlp etc are prebuilt google model for ready to use purpose Data Studio: can work on dataset which can be either table or csv/json etc or can be on top of a big query results